Ambrose Agius: Death and burial

-A memorial plaque was added to those for all the monks of Ramsgate Abbey in St Augustine's Church, Ramsgate with an inscription that translates as:
+A memorial plaque was added to those for the monks of Ramsgate Abbey in St Augustine's Church, Ramsgate, with an inscription that translates as:

-Remember Lord, our brother Alfred Ambrose Agius, Titular Archbishop of Palmyra who in the 56th year of his age the 39th year of his Monastic Profession in the 31st year of his Priesthood and the 8th year of his Episcopate on the Ides [13th] of December 1911 in Manila in the Philippine Islands crossed over to You.
+Remember Lord, our brother Alfred Ambrose Agius, Titular Archbishop of Palmyra, who in the 56th year of his age, the 39th year of his Monastic Profession, the 31st year of his Priesthood, and the 8th year of his Episcopate, on the Ides [13th] of December 1911 in Manila in the Philippine Islands, crossed over to You.

-Nicknames
+Names and titles

-Agius was baptised as Tancredi Alfred Agius but was called Alfredo by his Italian-speaking parents or Alfred, when at school in Ramsgate (1871 Census).
-After taking his perpetual vows Agius became known as Dom Ambrose but was commonly referred to as Padre Ambrosio, Padre Ambo or Father Dom by the Filipino and Maltese faithful who knew him.
+Agius was baptized as Tancredi Alfred Agius but was called "Alfredo" by his Italian-speaking parents and "Alfred" while at school in Ramsgate, according to a 1871 census.
+After taking his perpetual vows, Agius became known as Dom Ambrose, but he was commonly referred to as "Padre Ambrosio", "Padre Ambo", or "Father Dom" by the Filipino and Maltese faithful who knew him.